Planck 2015 results. XIX. Constraints on primordial magnetic fields: Conclusions

 \subsection{Methodology}

 In this paper, we have presented constraints on a stochastic background of primordial magnetic fields using {\Planck} data.
 PMFs may have left different types of imprints on the CMB.
 This is why the CMB can be regarded as one of the best laboratories for investigating and constraining PMFs.
 The richness of {\Planck} data, which provide several different probes based on the statistics of CMB anisotropies, allows us to constrain PMFs using different methods, deriving constraints that are complementary to each other.
 Aiming for a broad perspective on PMFs, we have taken advantage of these different possibilites offered by {\Planck}.
-In particular, we have exploited the impact of PMFs on cosmological perturbations, both through the magnetically-induced modes and their effect on the ionization history of the Universe.
-In addition to the direct impact of PMFs on the CMB angular power spectra in temperature and polarization, we have considered the Faraday rotation induced by them on the CMB polarization.
+In particular, we have exploited the impact of PMFs on the CMB anisotropy angular power spectra in temperature and polarization, both through the magnetically-induced modes and their effect on the ionization history of the Universe.
+In addition we have considered the Faraday rotation induced by them on the CMB polarization.
 Beyond the two-point statistics probed by the angular power spectrum, we have investigated higher-order statistical moments of the CMB imprinted by PMFs.
 In particular, we have analysed the CMB bispectrum for the presence of magnetically-induced passive and compensated modes.
 Finally, we have considered the correlations between harmonic modes induced by PMFs.